CSS-Electronics/canedge-influxdb-writer/README.md

 ---

 ## Installation
 We recommend to install Python 3.7 for Windows ([32 bit](https://www.python.org/ftp/python/3.7.9/python-3.7.9.exe)/[64 bit](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe)) or [Linux](https://www.python.org/downloads/release/python-379/).

-Next, intall script dependencies via the `requirements.txt`:
+Once installed, download and unzip the repository, then navigate to the folder with the `requirements.txt` file.

+In your explorer path, write `cmd` and hit enter to open your command prompt.

+Next, enter the below and hit enter to install script dependencies:

   ``pip install -r requirements.txt``

 ---
-## Deployment
+## Test the script

 ### 1: Test script with sample data
 1. Download this repository incl. the J1939 data and demo DBC
 2. In `inputs.py` add your InfluxDB details, then run `python main.py` via the command line

-*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).*
+*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).
+Note also that the sample data is recorded on January

 ### 2: Modify script with your own details
 1. Local disk: Add your own data next to the scripts as per the SD structure: